 By failing to provide enough state funding, our leaders in Harrisburg have created a school funding system where the students who need the most get the least, simply because of where they live.
 Our leaders are severely shortchanging students in low-wealth school districts across the state, including where most of our Black and Brown students live.

 It’s wrong, it’s unconstitutional and our leaders in Harrisburg are responsible.
 That’s why we’ve taken state officials to court.
 The case is William Penn School District et al. v.
-PA Dept. of Education et al.
+PA Dept. of Education et al., and it is on trial in Pennsylvania’s Commonwealth Court.

 We filed our lawsuit in November 2014, challenging the constitutionality of Pennsylvania’s inadequate, inequitable school funding system.
 (Here is a short summary of our complaint.)
-Seven years later, that case – filed on behalf of six school districts, two statewide associations, and several parents – is headed to trial.
+Seven years later, that case – filed on behalf of six school districts, two statewide associations, and several parents – finally went to trial.

-Commonwealth Court Judge Renée Cohn Jubelirer is presiding over the trial, which is expected to continue through the fall and into January.
-The trial is taking place in the Pennsylvania Judicial Center in Harrisburg.
+Commonwealth Court Judge Renée Cohn Jubelirer is presiding over the case.
+The 48-day trial started on Nov.
+12, 2021 in the Pennsylvania Judicial Center in Harrisburg.
+A decision from the judge is expected late in 2022.

-Read more about the case here – FundOurSchoolsPA.org is a website devoted to the lawsuit jointly produced by the Education Law Center and our co-counsel, the Public Interest Law Center.
-It is updated with daily highlights at the end of each day of the trial.
-Use and follow the #FundOurSchoolsPA hashtag during the trial.
+Read more about the case here.
+FundOurSchoolsPA.org is a website devoted to the lawsuit jointly produced by the Education Law Center and our co-counsel, the Public Interest Law Center.
+It was updated with daily highlights at the end of each day of the trial.
+Read press coverage of the trial here.

 * * *